 Fish must be whole, but fully bled and no warmer than 50 degrees internal temp upon arrival to the boardwalk weigh-in area.
 The fish will be weighed to the two hundredths of a pound, (.02 .04 .06 etc.).
-All fish must be tagged with an official WTC band that identifies each team's fish for quality tracking purposes.
-Fish ID Bands will be provided to competing teams at dockside upon return for the weigh-in by WTC Volunteers.
-It is the sole responsibility of each team to properly attach the Fish ID Band to each of their tournament fish being entered for weigh-in purposes while their fish are in their boat or just dockside from their boat.
-Any fish arriving to the boardwalk weigh-in area without a Fish ID Band will be disqualified.
+It is the sole responsibility of each team to provide one person to be with the fish for weigh-in purposes.

-All weighed fish will become the property of the WTC and Northwest Harvest, unless there is a provision in the rules to allow the retention of said fish.
+All weighed fish will become the property of the WTC, unless there is a provision in the rules to allow the retention of said fish.
 (Pelagic Pot Fish)

 Any fish determined to not have been bled or iced properly at the boardwalk weigh-in area, will be disqualified from the official team weight, and no substitutions will be allowed.
 Any fish deemed to have been modified with anything foreign introduced, will lead to Team disqualification and forfeiture of all prizes and or awards.
 This also includes post event inspections done by our fish processor to insure quality and attempts of any tampering.